 - Toners can apply but only a “Safety in Use” test will be accepted for the review of a Toner.

 - NEA does not endorse or have a relationship with any clinical safety testing company.
-To find a company that does complete this type of testing, can be found by conducting a search on the internet.

 Clinical Safety Testing results should be submitted to NEA here.